 In one case, Control Risk’s client acquired another company in a foreign country.
 When it came time to consolidate the acquired company’s files into its central US servers, the client realized that it had an obligation to suspend the transfer of any documents containing personally identifiable information (PII).

 “Our client wanted to avoid a lot of manual review.
-So, we mapped out an efficient but comprehensive detection plan by using a combination of workflows,” Nancy said.
+So, we mapped out an efficient but comprehensive detection plan by using a combination of workflows,” Antonia said.
 This included pattern-matching scripts, Relativity Analytics, and minimal human quality control for sampling the data tagged and categorizing outliers prior to transfer.

 This type of matter isn’t unique, and Control Risks’ engagements increasingly need to incorporate technology to address regulatory compliance demands.

-“Matters with unique privilege, privacy, and state secret constraints are becoming a bigger data governance issue for our clients,” Nancy said.
+“Matters with unique privilege, privacy, and state secret constraints are becoming a bigger data governance issue for our clients,” Antonia said.
 “With RelativityOne, our solutions are scalable and easy to implement across global teams.
 We use standardized templates so the same solution can be deployed on any project across every region."

 Becoming a Trailblazer in the Discovery Arena